With the flights back, here is how the Indian skies look today

 Our skies & airports are going to get as busy as they always were in coming days.@PMOIndia pic.twitter.com/5BfrntdaDc

-In a press release, Vistara''s Chief Commercial Officer Vinod Kannan said, "We are seeing a reasonable demand on some of the routes and are happy to add more flights to fly people home and help them reunite with their loved ones.
-This also enabled us to deploy India''s first Boeing 787-9 Dreamliner on the Delhi-Kolkata route on 28 and 29 May 2020."
+In a press release, Vistara's Chief Commercial Officer Vinod Kannan said, "We are seeing a reasonable demand on some of the routes and are happy to add more flights to fly people home and help them reunite with their loved ones.
+This also enabled us to deploy India's first Boeing 787-9 Dreamliner on the Delhi-Kolkata route on 28 and 29 May 2020."

 The airports at Kolkata and Bagdogra have been permitted to handle 20 daily flights each from Thursday onwards.